cloudmesh/cloudmesh-pi-burn/README.md

 Bus 001 Device 003: ID 1908:0226 GEMBIRD
 ```

-Now insert one of the worker (orange) SD cards into your writer.
+Now insert a FAT32 formatted SD cards into your writer to create worker
+SD cards.

 Running the following command will provide us information on our SD
 card's location on the system.